agraef/pd-remote/README.md

 ### Using pd-remote with VS Code

 The same workflow can be employed with Baris' [VS Code version](https://github.com/barisssss/pdRemoteVscode) of pd-remote mentioned above which offers the same keybindings by default.
 In this case you'd usually want to configure VS Code as your default text editor.
-Emacs has a steep learning curve, so if you're not familiar with it, or just prefer a modern-style editing environment, VS Code will be the better choice.
+Emacs has a steep learning curve, so if you're not familiar with it, or just prefer a modern-style editing environment, you may find VS Code easier to use.